-Merck KGaA, Darmstadt, Germany, is a leading science and technology company in healthcare, life science and performance materials.
-Almost 53,000 employees work to further develop technologies that improve and enhance life - from biopharmaceutical therapies to treat cancer or multiple sclerosis, cutting-edge systems for scientific research and production, to liquid crystals for smartphones and LCD televisions.
+Merck KGaA, Darmstadt, Germany, a leading science and technology company, operates across healthcare, life science and performance materials.
+Around 51,000 employees work to make a positive difference to millions of people's lives every day by creating more joyful and sustainable ways to live.
+From advancing gene editing technologies and discovering unique ways to treat the most challenging diseases to enabling the intelligence of devices - the company is everywhere.
 In 2017, Merck KGaA, Darmstadt, Germany, generated sales of € 15.3 billion in 66 countries.